vives-project-xp/EducationalGame2/README.md

 5. The fifth game is OilCleanup.
 This game looks a little bit like the PlasticCatch game.
 Only now there is oil in the ocean that u will have to clean.

 After u finish the game u go back to the main world where u can now see that the problem doesnt exist anymore.
 Now instead of plastic or oil in the ocean there is fish.
-Instead of the building blocks of a windmill there is a build windmill.
+Instead of the building blocks of a windmill there is a fully build windmill.
 This way if the player want to play a minigame again he can still click on it and play it again.